chiphuyen/machine-learning-systems-design/content/research-vs-production.md

 These questions don't have single correct answers, though there are answers that are considered correct.
 There are many ways to solve a problem, and there are many follow-up questions the interviewer can ask to evaluate the candidate's knowledge, implementation ability, and critical thinking skills.
 Interviewers generally agree that even if you can't get to a working solution, as long as you communicate your thinking process to show that you understand different constraints, trade-offs, and concerns of your system, it's good enough.

 These are the kind of questions candidates often both love and hate.
-Candidates love these questions because they are fun, practical, flexible, and require the least amount of memoization.
+Candidates love these questions because they are fun, practical, flexible, and require the least amount of memorization.
 Candidates hate these questions for several reasons.

 First, they lack evaluation guidelines.
 It's frustrating for candidates when the interviewer asks an open-ended question but expects only one right answer -- the answer that the interviewer is familiar with.
 It's hard to come up with a perfect solution on the spot and candidates might need help overcoming obstacles.
 However, many interviewers are quick to dismiss candidates' half-formed solutions because they don't see where the solutions are headed.